10 Tank Mates for Giant Danio Fish (Compatibility Guide 2023)

 Temperament: | Peaceful and calm |

 Cory Catfish are hardy, easy-to-care-for fish and are a staple in most freshwater aquariums.
-There are many different Cory Catfish types, all varying in size and color, but any of these variations can make great tank mates for Giant Danios.
+Many Cory Catfish types vary in size and color, but any of these variations can make great tank mates for Giant Danios.
 They tend to stick to the bottom of the tank, where Danios rarely go, so they’ll likely stay out of one another’s space.

 2. Dwarf Spotted Danio (Danio nigrofasciatus) — Great for small tanks